 • Risk prevention and management bodies, and

-The ARF is established to facilitate the achievement of the objectives of the Africa Re Trust Fund which is designed to render corporate social responsibility services to the stakeholders of the Africa Re.
+The ARF is established to facilitate the achievement of the objectives of the Africa Re Trust Fund which is designed to render corporate social responsibility services to the stakeholders of Africa Re.
 Generally, the Foundation will be:

 a. providing grants and/or carrying out activities for the development of capacity in managing risks in member countries; and